 (G) such other matters as may aid in the disposition of the action, including alternative dispute resolution.

-(d) After any conference held under this section, the court should issue an order reciting the action taken.
+(d) Pretrial orders.
+After any conference held under this section, the court should issue an order reciting the action taken.
 This order controls the subsequent course of the action unless the court modifies it.

-(e) In any action, the court must on the request of any party, or may without a request, conduct a final pretrial conference in accordance with procedures established by rule of the supreme court.
+(e) Final pretrial conference and orders.
+In any action, the court must on the request of any party, or may without a request, conduct a final pretrial conference in accordance with procedures established by rule of the supreme court.
 The court may modify the order issued after a final pretrial conference only to prevent manifest injustice.

-(1) On motion or on its own, and after opportunity to be heard, the court may issue any just orders, including those authorized by subsections (b)(2)(A)(ii) through (vii) of K.S.A.
-60-237, and amendments thereto, if a party or its attorney:
+(f) Sanctions.
+(1) In general.
+On motion or on its own, and after opportunity to be heard, the court may issue any just orders, including those authorized by K.S.A.
+60-237(b)(2)(A)(ii) through (vii), and amendments thereto, if a party or its attorney:

 (A) Fails to appear at a case management or other pretrial conference;